Xilinx/Vitis_Libraries/database/docs/src/tutorial.rst

     wksp.release();

-L2 API -- GQE kernels
+L2 API -- GQE Kernels
 ======================

 Target Audience and Major Features
 ------------------------------------

-The target audience of L2 API are users who have a certain understanding of HLS and programming on FPGA and want to make modifications on kernels, including:
+The target audience of L2 API are users who have a certain understanding of HLS and programming on FPGAs and want to make modifications on kernels including:

-(1) Operator combinations in the kernel, like the number of operators or operator pipeline.
+(1) Operator combinations in the kernel, such as the number of operators or operator pipeline.
 Most L1 APIs and glue logics inside L2 kernels are connected with streams.
-Users could add more operators into kernels to increase its performance as long as it is not bounded by other factors like logic resource and memory bandwidth.
+You could add more operators into kernels to increase its performance as long as it is not bounded by other factors like logic resource and memory bandwidth.
-(2) Add more pre-processing and post-processing to kernel, like compression / decompression.
-Certain DBMS might store its data in compressed format to save the memory space and bandwidth to transfer.
-Adding decompression module to build longer processing pipeline will save the time to decompress the data and increase system performance.
+(2) Add more pre-processing and post-processing to kernel, such as compression/decompression.
+Certain DBMS might store its data in a compressed format to save the memory space and bandwidth to transfer.
+Adding a decompression module to build longer processing pipeline will save the time to decompress the data and increase system performance.
 (3) Kernel combination to be built on single cards.
-People might be interested in adjusting the kernel combination to accelerate the execution plan with different weights.
+You might be interested in adjusting the kernel combination to accelerate the execution plan with different weights.
-(4) Building configs to improve frequency or migrate to other Xilinx FPGA device.
+(4) Building configs to improve frequency or migrate to other AMD FPGA devices.
-(5) Test correctness in sw-emu, hw-emu and on-board.
+(5) Test correctness in sw-emu, hw-emu, and on-board.

 .. image:: /images/3in1_gqe_structure.png
    :alt: Kernel Structure
    :scale: 80%
    :align: center

-Command to Run L2 cases
+Command to Run L2 Cases
 -------------------------

 .. code-block:: shell